Lugdunum3D/Lugdunum-ThirdParty/README.md

         tag: af5c74f82d2a563d4f659aebd91c27c8143edf9d
 ```

-The value for each `builder` is the configuration send to it and is dependent of the `builder`, see each python file in the directory `builders/` to check the avalaible configuration for each one.
-The key `repository.tag` is mandatory, you can also specify the key `repository.uri` to specify which Git repository you want to use.
+The value for each `builder` is the configuration sent to it and is dependent of the `builder`, see each python file in the directory `builders/` to check the avalaible configuration for each one.
+The key `repository.tag` is mandatory, you can also specify the key `repository.uri` to specify which git repository you want to use.

 The python script `build.py` will use this configuration file to build an arborescence in the directory specified with the option `--path` (`thirdparty` by default).